Keeks87/pythonic_wonderland/README.md

 ### Errors to resolve

-- The social icons are visible in the footer, but not being displayed.
 - The social share links on the blog posts are not active yet, not is the comments.
 - Fix the layout of the tutorials.
 - Fix render site and GitHub pages